tparchman/CalSerPines/analysis_workflow_varcal.md

 ## 1. Cleaning contaminants
 ####################################################################################

 Being executed on ponderosa using tapioca pipeline.
 Commands in bash script, executed as below (11/17/20).
+This was for two NovaSeq lanes generated in November.

     $ module load fqutils/0.4.1
     $ module load bowtie2/2.2.5

     $ bash cleaning_bash.sh &

+A second pair of NovaSeq lanes from UTGSAF was processed starting 12/26/20, as below

+    $ module load fqutils/0.4.1
+    $ module load bowtie2/2.2.5

+    $ bash cleaning_bash_12_20.sh &

 After .clean.fastq has been produced, recompress raw data: